 - The current water treatment works of 7.5 Ml/day has been upgraded to 27.5Ml/day and will therefore address the current demand.
 There is a shortfall of 5Ml/day for the projected 2035 demand. - The water treatment works will also supply the demand from Shemula Eastern Region.
-This will increase the demand of 32.6Ml/day to 36.7Ml/day if the Eastern Region current supply sources are retained or 44Ml/day if the ground water sources are discontinued. - The Greater Mseleni: The proposed Greater Mseleni water supply scheme aims to upgrade ten existing standalone system schemes in to single regional system.
-Depending on the funding of the recommended hydrological studies on Lake Sibayi it may be feasible to upgrade the lake abstraction to 4.78M&/day to be able to supply the scheme for its full design capacity.
-This will remove the need to construct the bulk line from Jozini Dam the entire way to Mseleni.
-The proposed scheme will upgrade the abstraction and treatment works which are currently operating at 69 % capacity due to abstraction problems.
+This will increase the demand of 32.6Me/day to 36.7Me/day if the Eastern Region current supply sources are retained or 44Me/day if the ground water sources are discontinued. - The Greater Mseleni Bulk Water Supply Scheme: The proposed Greater Mseleni Water Supply Scheme would convert the existing standalone schemes into a single regional scheme.
+Depending on the funding of the recommended hydrological studies on Lake Sibayi it may be feasible to upgrade the lake abstraction to 4.78Me/day.
+This would allow the scheme to opearate at its full design capacity and will remove the need to construct the bulk line from Jozini Dam to Mseleni.
+The proposed scheme will upgrade the abstraction and treatment works (which are currently only operating at 69 % capacity as a result of abstraction problems).

-It is recommended that the Jozini Regional Bulk Water Supply Project be further assessed to ensure adequate capacity to meet the future demands for each supply area to be served and provisions to be made based on required infrastructure capacities where these are unknown.
+It is recommended that the Jozini Regional Bulk Water Supply Project be further assessed to ensure that there is adequate capacity to meet the future demands for each supply area.